Planar Matrices and Arrays of Feynman Diagrams: Poles for Higher $k$: From Full Arrays to Poles and Back

 for arbitrary $w_i$.
 This is a redundancy characteristic of tropical hyperplanes, see e.g. \cite{herrmann2009draw}.
 An edge then corresponds to the Minkowski sum of two vertices.
 For instance, the edge $\{R,t_{1234}\}$ corresponds to a plane in $\mathbb{R}^{\binom{n}{3}}$ given by

 We can now justify our notation for the vertices $\{R,\tilde{R},t_{1234},t_{3456},t_{5612}\}$, namely argue for a correspondence between the vertices and kinematic poles.
 Indeed, the relation \eqref{eq:msumlabel} can be expressed in terms of generalized $k=3$ kinematic invariants.
-Under the support of $k=3$ momentum conservation the $\sim$ symbol turns into an equality:
+Under the support of $k=3$ momentum conservation